-There has been a huge increase in anaphylactic allergies in the last 20 years.
-A large number of kids are usually the victims and its very sad.
+There has been an enormous increase in anaphylactic allergies in the last 20 years.
+A large number of kids are usually the victims and it is very sad.

-When foods are introduced in the right order, the chances of decreasing anaphylactic allergies decreases greatly.
-This helps support the microbiome, which will be in line with the overally proper growth of the human body.
+When foods are introduced in the right order, the chances of decreasing anaphylactic allergies decreases significantly.
+This helps support the microbiome, which will be in line with the overall proper growth of the human body.

 A few reasons why you should wait are listed below: